Legionfarm, pairing pro gamers with amateurs, raises $6 million Series A – TechCrunch

 Legionfarm, the gaming platform that lets gamers play with pro players in their favorite games, has today announced the close of a $6 million Series A round.
 Investors in the round include SVB, Y Combinator, Scrum VC, Kevin Lin, Altair Capital, Ankur Nagpal and more.

 Legionfarm launched out of Y Combinator at the beginning of last year with a mission to give pro players a way to generate income and amateur players the chance to get better by playing with a pro coach.
-It started out with an a la carte business model but has since added a subscription product.
+It started out with an à la carte business model but has since added a subscription product.

 It either costs $12/hour to play on an individual session basis (one hour of play) or you can pay $25 or $50/month.
-That gives gamers access to discounted prices for pros and unlimited sessions with pros who are brand new to the platform, which Legionfarm calls ‘rookies’.
+That gives gamers access to discounted prices for pros and unlimited sessions with pros who are brand new to the platform, which Legionfarm calls “rookies.”

-The company was founded by Alex Belyankin, who is a former pro gamer and was once in the top .01 percent of World of Warcraft players.
+The company was founded by Alex Beliankin, who is a former pro gamer and was once in the top .01% of World of Warcraft players.
 There are many, many pro caliber players out in the world who can’t necessarily make a living off of gaming.
 They either have to be signed by an org (super limited supply) or play in as many tournaments as possible (unreliable) or stream on Twitch.

 Legionfarm gives these pros the opportunity to earn a living playing the games they love.